[Book Review] Media Freedom: Contested Legacy of a Concept in Turkey

 By all accounts, the state of media in Turkey is glaringly dismal.
 There is an implacable consensus on that.

 Recently, the crushing of media in Turkey is inextricably intertwined with a democratic breakdown that was in the making over the past years.
-Turkey’s slow-motion drift from Western-style liberal democracy, something it has never achieved in full-fledged form, to a more autocratic mode of governance has had a profound impact on freedom of media and thought.
+Turkey’s slow-motion drift from Western-style liberal democracy, something it has never achieved in full-fledged form, to a more autocratic model of governance has had a profound impact on freedom of media and thought.

 In the late 2000s, Turkey was a promising story, a model for the rest of the Middle Eastern region, given its flourishing economy, democratic reforms at home and negotiations for membership to the EU.
 The Turkish model, as then was called, has initially begun to unravel since the Arab Spring, with its risks-laden foreign policy and undoing of democracy since the Gezi Protests.
 The rollback of democratic gains was discernibly evident on media more than anything else.